cjsmith/grunt-contrib-jasmine/README.md

 Automatically deleted upon normal runs.
 Use the `:build` flag to generate a SpecRunner manually e.g.
 `grunt jasmine:myTask:build`

+#### options.outfileurl
+Type: `String`

+This is the relative url to use if you are running jasmine from a host and the outfile is not a relative path to your website.

 #### options.keepRunner
 Type: `Boolean`
 Default: `false`